The origins of Wagyu cattle breeds

 Historians in the past wrote that pigs, cattle and chickens were introduced to Japan between the years 500 BC and 300 AD as domestic animals from the Asian continent by early immigrants.
 Chen et al., 2018 narrowed this down towards the end of the second century.

 Cattle were used in mining, forestry, transportation and rice farming whilst horses were fundamentally used by the military.
-The selection pressure for draught capabilities resulted in this breed unintentionally evolving to produce the absolute ultimate in the beef tasting Fatty acid profiles from grass and grain finishing in Australiaexperience – for which they are now renowned around the world.
+The selection pressure for draught capabilities resulted in this breed unintentionally evolving to produce the absolute ultimate in the beef tasting experience – for which they are now renowned around the world.
 Cattle that had stored fat within the muscles were able to work for longer and the most common lipids are monounsaturated fatty acids.
 Oleic acid (C18:1) is the most abundant fatty acid in marbled Wagyu from grass and grain feeding.

 Buddhist leaders prohibited the eating of flesh - especially from four legged animals and there are records of banning the slaughtering of animals and chickens in AD 675.
 Slaughtering of cattle and horses was banned again in AD 742.